swiss-art-research-net/docs.swissartresearch/docs/pattern/general.md

 **E1 CRM Entity → P2 has type → E55 Type → rdfs:Label → rdfs:Literal**{.modelling}

-In the example below we used a term from the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) to classify the object "work/7761" as a type of painting [paintings (visual works) in AAT](http://vocab.getty.edu/aat/300033618).
+In the example below, we used a term from the [Getty Art and Architecture Thesaurus](http://www.getty.edu/research/tools/vocabularies/aat/) to classify the object "work/7761" as a type of painting [paintings (visual works) in AAT](http://vocab.getty.edu/aat/300033618).

 <script src="https://gist.github.com/ncarboni/4b0008d1b080690b3e259c4bb41d73d5.js"></script>